TNRIS/tnris.org/content/markdown/education/teachers.md

 <div class="row">
 <div class="col-lg-8">
-<p class="lead">TNRIS has many maps and data resources available to the public at no charge from our website that can be incorporated into teacher's lesson plans for all levels.
+<p class="lead"><br>TNRIS has many maps and data resources available to the public at no charge from our website that can be incorporated into teacher's lesson plans for all levels.
 In addition to these resources, we are able to give tours on a limited basis to students and their educators.</p>
 </div>
 <div class="col-lg-4">
   <div class="card card-body well-bg">
   <p>
     Contact us about our Education &amp; Training Program.
   </p>
-  <a class="btn btn-tnris btn-lg btn-block" href="/education/contact"><i class="fa fa-comment"></i> Contact Us</a>
+  <a id="ContactEducation" class="btn btn-tnris btn-lg btn-block" href="/education/contact" aria-labelledby="ContactEducation"><i class="fa fa-comment"></i> Contact Us</a>
   </div>
 </div>
 </div>